OpenCGSS/DereTore/README.md

 ### The History

 DereTore was at first targetted to Unity3D, creating a mini game that can play live music as in CGSS.
-That's why the language levels in `DereTore.HCA` and `DereTore.ACB` are C# 4.0, the latest C# version supported by Unity3D.
+That's why the language levels in `DereTore.HCA` and `DereTore.ACB` were C# 4.0, the last C# version supported by Unity3D.
 Other projects serve as utilities or tests, therefore restrictions on those projects are fewer.
+Now that the solution targets Windows PC, all the projects use the latest C# version.

 Its new goal is to improve the gaming experience, adding features to the original game.
 Now, the projects are more like a CGSS toolkit written in C#.